Louisiana Woman Blog

 • All-purpose flour - to thicken the sauce.

-• Extra virgin olive oil - saute' it with the vegetables before browning the meats.
+• Extra-virgin olive oil - sauté it with the vegetables before browning the meat.

-• Onion - chopped fine, is the main flavor of the Cajun trinity, and goes well with the bell pepper and celery.
+• Onion - chopped finely, is the main flavor of the Cajun trinity, and it goes well with the bell pepper and celery.

 • Green bell pepper - the second member of the trinity of vegetables.